Civilization (Bob Hilliard and Carl Sigman song)

 "Civilization" is an American traditional pop song.
 It was written by Bob Hilliard and Carl Sigman, published in 1947 and later included in the 1947 Broadway musical Angel in the Wings, sung by Elaine Stritch.
-The song is sometimes also known as "Bongo, Bongo, Bongo (I Don't Want to Leave the Congo)", from its first line of the chorus.
+The song is sometimes also known as "Bongo, Bongo, Bongo (I Don't Want to Leave the Congo)", from the first line of its chorus.
 The sheet music gives the title as "Civilization (Bongo, Bongo, Bongo)".

 Content

-The song is a satire of modern society sung from the perspective of a native person whose village is visited by a "civilized person" and other "civilized" people whom the native refers to as "educated savages".
-These visitors are trying to "civilize" the tribe.
-However, the native rejects them, and after listing the major flaws of civilization, ultimately decides that he will stay in Congo, where he lives.
+The song is a satire of modern society sung from the perspective of an African tribesman.
+The tribesman has heard from missionaries that "civilization is fine", but he remains unconvinced: civilized people spend their lives working in cramped and noisy cities and have to deal with such annoyances as landlords, doorbells, and automobile accidents.
+Whenever they get time off, they rush to vacation spots to swim and fish, but the tribesman's lifestyle allows him to do this all year.
+Bringing up the atom bomb, he refuses to argue any further and concludes that it would be better to stay in the jungles of the Congo, where no modern "conveniences" will bother him.

 Recordings

 At least five recorded versions made the Billboard charts: by The Andrews Sisters and Danny Kaye, by Louis Prima, by "Smilin'" Jack Smith, by Ray McKinley, and by Woody Herman.

 The Andrews Sisters and Danny Kaye recording was made September 27, 1947, and released by Decca Records as catalog number 23940.
 The record first reached the Billboard magazine charts on November 14, 1947, and lasted 10 weeks on the chart, peaking at No. 3.
 The Louis Prima recording made July 24, 1947, RCA Victor Records catalog number 20-2400, first reached the Billboard magazine charts on November 7, 1947, and lasted eight weeks, peaking at No. 8.
 The Jack Smith recording released by Capitol Records as catalog number 465 reached the Billboard magazine charts on December 26, 1947, and lasted two weeks on the chart, peaking at No. 14.
 The Ray McKinley recording, Majestic Records catalog number 7274, first reached the Billboard charts on December 26, 1947, at No. 14, lasting one week.
 The Woody Herman recording, Columbia Records catalog number 37885, reached the Billboard magazine charts the same week at No. 15, also lasting one week.